-Industrie Chimiche Forestali, controlled since 2018 by ICF Group S.p.A.1, designs, manufactures and markets high-tech adhesives and fabrics in the following main markets: automotive, footwear, leather goods, upholstered furniture, flexible and industrial packaging.
+Industrie Chimiche Forestali, controlled since 2018 by ICF Group S.p.A., now merged with Industrie Chimiche Forestali S.p.A. in order to further simplify the corporate structure (as approved in March 2020 by the Board of Directors), designs, manufactures and markets high-tech adhesives and fabrics in the following main markets: automotive, footwear, leather goods, upholstered furniture, flexible and industrial packaging.